ultinotes/markdown-scripts/README.md

-# markdown-scripts
+# UltiNotes
-Make your Markdown interactive by embedding JS and Web Components
+Make your VSCodes's Markdown interactive by embedding JS and Web Components.

-## Usage

-### VSCode / VSCodium
+## How does it work?

+Visual Studio Code doesn't allow script inclusions by default.
+Scripts can only be added as static contributions by an extension.
-With the [April 2024 Update](https://code.visualstudio.com/updates/v1_89#_local-workspace-extensions) extensions can be installed locally into a workspace.
+With the [April 2024 Update](https://code.visualstudio.com/updates/v1_89#_local-workspace-extensions) extensions can be installed locally into a workspace, so this extension provides a framework for users to add custom components to the Markdown Preview statically.

 - clone git repo into ./.vscode/extensions

-## TODO
+## Roadmap
+- integrate with gun.js
+- add a UI to the extension to link folders with compiled components
+- central import script
+- obsidian plugin
-- build as remark/rehype plugin
+- maybe remark/rehype plugin
-- build as web extension
-- create new project: browser extension to annotate videos and podcasts

-### Create Extensible Remark Preview
+- real time data sync
+- backup profiles to the cloud
+- autocomplete in markdown editor
+- static render to image or html --> publish static markdown to services like GitHub
+- support for lit, react, svelte, solid
+- official repository of components

 ## Development
 ```
 nvm use
 npm run watch